rust-lang/book/second-edition/src/ch20-05-sending-requests-via-channels.md

 `Mutex`.
 For each new worker, we clone the `Arc` to bump the reference count so the workers can share ownership of the receiving end.

-With these changes, things compile!
+With these changes, the code compiles!
 We're getting there!

 Let's finally implement the `execute` method on `ThreadPool`.
 We're also going to change the `Job` struct: instead of being a struct, `Job` is going to be a